CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0083-remove-duplicates-from-sorted-list.md

 ### Conclusion

 The above solution effectively removes duplicates from a sorted linked list while maintaining its sorted order.
 It employs a simple iterative approach, traversing the linked list and skipping duplicate nodes.
-This solution has a time complexity of O(n) and a space complexity of O(1), making it efficient for handling the given constraints.
+This solution has a time complexity of $O(n)$ and a space complexity of $O(1)$, making it efficient for handling the given constraints.